Origen: Early years

-When he was eighteen years old, Origen was appointed as a catechist at the Catechetical School of Alexandria.
-Many scholars have assumed that Origen became the head of the school, but according to McGuckin, this is highly improbable and it is more likely that he was simply given a paid teaching position, perhaps as a "relief effort" for his destitute family.
+When he was eighteen, Origen was appointed as a catechist at the Catechetical School of Alexandria.
+Many scholars have assumed that Origen became the head of the school, but according to McGuckin, this is highly improbable.
+It is more likely that he was given a paid teaching position, perhaps as a "relief effort" for his impoverished family.
 While employed at the school, he adopted the ascetic lifestyle of the Greek Sophists.
 He spent the whole day teaching and would stay up late at night writing treatises and commentaries.
 He went barefoot and only owned one cloak.
 He did not drink alcohol and ate a simple diet and he often fasted for long periods.
-Although Eusebius goes to great lengths to portray Origen as one of the Christian monastics of his own era, this portrayal is now generally recognized as anachronistic.
+Although Eusebius goes to great lengths to portray Origen as one of the Christian monastics of his era, this portrayal is now generally recognized as anachronistic.

 According to Eusebius, as a young man, Origen was taken in by a wealthy Gnostic woman, who was also the patron of a very influential Gnostic theologian from Antioch, who frequently lectured in her home.
 Eusebius goes to great lengths to insist that, although Origen studied while in her home, he never once "prayed in common" with her or the Gnostic theologian.
 Later, Origen succeeded in converting a wealthy man named Ambrose from Valentinian Gnosticism to orthodox Christianity.
 Ambrose was so impressed by the young scholar that he gave Origen a house, a secretary, seven stenographers, a crew of copyists and calligraphers, and paid for all of his writings to be published.

-Sometime when he was in his early twenties, Origen sold the small library of Greek literary works which he had inherited from his father for a sum which netted him a daily income of four obols.
+When he was in his early twenties, Origen sold the small library of Greek literary works that he had inherited from his father for a sum which netted him a daily income of four obols.
 He used this money to continue his study of the Bible and of philosophy.
 Origen studied at numerous schools throughout Alexandria, including the Platonic Academy of Alexandria, where he was a student of Ammonius Saccas.
 Eusebius claims that Origen studied under Clement of Alexandria, but according to McGuckin, this is almost certainly a retrospective assumption based on the similarity of their teachings.
-Origen rarely mentions Clement in his own writings, and when he does, it is usually to correct him.
+Origen rarely mentions Clement in his writings, and when he does, it is usually to correct him.